SeanRossouw/WordPredictionR/README.md

 ## Acknowledgments
-Thanks to Jeff Leek Roger Peng and Brian Caffo from Johns Hopkins Thanks to Coursera.org and SwiftKey for facilitation of this capstone project
+Thanks to Jeff Leek, Roger Peng and Brian Caffo from Johns Hopkins Thanks to Coursera.org and SwiftKey for facilitation of this capstone project